-Over 50 Holy Cross seminarians from across the country have heard the call to give over their lives in a more explicit way.
+Over 50 men from across the country have heard the call to give over their lives in a more explicit way by entering formation for Holy Cross.
 Learn more about them through these profiles.

 Those in the Old College Undergraduate Seminary pursue their academic interests as students at Notre Dame or Holy Cross College, while at the same time being introduced to religious life in Holy Cross through a process of spiritual formation in the context of community life.